crastinus/cpp_rest/README.md

     }
     answer: 201 OK

 Extract this integer.
 Empty payload not supported for now.
-Server doesn't parse this value (persistent::extract has no arguments)
+Server doesn't parse payload for this method (persistent::extract has no arguments)

     url: http://ip:3333/api/persistent/extract
     payload: